SBA in CAPS

-School-Based Assessment with CAPS is assessment is a continuous planned process of identifying, gathering and interpreting information about the performance of learner, using various forms of evaluation.
+School-Based Assessment with CAPS assessment is a continuous planned process of identifying, gathering, and interpreting information about the performance of learners, using various forms of evaluation.

-Basically to get marks for learners during the term.
+Basically, to get marks for learners during the term and not all in one or two days.

 Assessment should be both